-There are 4 C's that determine the value of a diamond.
-To establish a diamond's quality, jewelers examine each of the 4C's: Cut, Clarity, Carat Weight, & Color.
-The combination of the 4C's determines the value of a particular diamond.
+There are four C's that determine the value of a diamond.
+To establish a diamond's quality, jewelers examine each of the 4 C's: cut, clarity, carat weight, and color.
+The combination of the four C's determines the value of a particular diamond.

 CUT

 Many people confuse cut with the shape of a diamond.
 Diamonds are cut into a number of shapes, depending on the nature of the rough stone.
-The most popular are round, marquise, oval, pear, heart, emerald and princess cut.
+The most popular are round, marquise, oval, pear, heart, emerald, and princess cut.
 When cut to good proportions, the diamond is better able to handle light, creating more scintillation and more sparkle.

 COLOR